Student Loans Can Be Good Debts

 The Stafford loan is another popular student loan option.
 A Stafford loan is also variously known as a Federal Family Education Loan (FFEL), a direct loan, and a Ford loan.
 Stafford loans can be funded by banks, colleges, or the government.
 They may or may not be federally subsidized, depending upon a student’s individual circumstances.

 Parents’ Loans for Undergraduate Students (PLUS loans) are another common type of educational loan.
 PLUS loans are not made directly to students.
 Rather, as the name implies, PLUS loans are made to the parents of students.
 A PLUS loan carries a low interest rate and the loan amount is based directly on the student’s actual cost of attending school.
 Loans amounts are calculated based on the cost of tuition, books, supplies, fees, and transportation costs, after deducting the amount of any other financial aid obtained by the student.
 A PLUS loan helps bridge the gap between the actual costs of education and other available financial aid obtained by the student.

 Student loans and bad credit

-Students and their parents are sometimes hesitant to apply for educational financial aid because of bad credit histories.
+Students and their parents are sometimes hesitant to request educational financial aid because of bad credit histories.
 Often, however, student loans can be obtained even with poor credit.
-Generally speaking, bad credit does not automatically preclude an applicant from qualifying for financial aid so long as the credit history does not include previous defaults on student loans.
+Generally speaking, bad credit does not automatically preclude a consumer from qualifying for financial aid so long as the credit history does not include previous defaults on student loans.